Christmas Offensive: Aftermath

+Although the Ethiopian victory led to the reconquest of Shire and a good part of Tembien, the Italian military superiority remained overwhelming.
 In early January 1936, the Ethiopian forces on the "northern front" were in the hills everywhere overlooking the Italian positions and launching attacks against them on a regular basis.
 Mussolini was impatient for an Italian offensive to get under way and for the Ethiopians to be swept from the field.
 In response to his frequent exhortations, Badoglio cabled Mussolini: "It has always been my rule to be meticulous in preparation so that I may be swift in action."

 Fortunately for the Italians on the "southern front", Ras Desta Damtew did little in 1935 and his invasion of Italian Somaliland did not get under way until early January 1936.
 By then his army had been reduced to approximately 15,000 men, less than one-quarter of its size when first raised in Sidamo Province.
 Ultimately, Desta Damtew's offensive became known as the disastrous Battle of Genale Doria.

 In addition to being granted permission to use poison gas, Badoglio received additional ground forces; elements of the Italian III and IV Corps arrived in Eritrea during early 1936.
 What followed was a series of battles starting with the First Battle of Tembien.
 On 20 January, the beginning of the inconclusive First Battle of Tembien marked the end of the Ethiopian "Christmas Offensive" and also marked a shift of the offensive back to the Italians.